GeoffreyCoulaud/gali/README.md

 A game launcher for **linux** where your library is the star of the show.

-## Why ?
-> I'm so tired of interfaces that include 9 out of 10 of my games.
-I want it all in one, pretty, place !
+> I'm so tired of launchers that each have 20% of my games.
+I want to view them all in the same place !

-If you think alike, we believe Gali is for you.
+If you think alike, Gali is for you.

-However, if you want a single place to install, configure and manage your games, this is not the intended purpose of Gali.
-This project is made to display your games library.
-You will have to install other software to manage your games, they will definitely do it better.
+However, gali is **not**

+* A game manager that handles downloading, managing, uninstalling
+* A general-purpose app launcher
+* A replacement for other game launchers
+* A compatibility layer
+* A windows app

 ## Supported sources